(A) Conflict with Revised Code

 (b) Provides an individual an opportunity to acquire the general skills, knowledge, and work habits necessary to obtain employment.

-(2) Work experience program activities may include, but are not limited to:
+(2) WEP activities may include, but are not limited to:

 (a) Work associated with the refurbishing of publicly assisted housing;

 (c) Work as a school volunteer or classroom aide.
-A work-eligible individual may be assigned at a nonpublic or public school if they have a minor child enrolled in that school.
-Assignments pursuant to this paragraph must meet the definition of work experience.
+A work-eligible individual may be assigned at a nonpublic or public school when they have a minor child enrolled in that school.
+Assignments pursuant to this paragraph shall meet the definition of WEP.

 (i) A county agency may contract with the chief administrator of a nonpublic school or with any school district board of education that has adopted a resolution under section 3319.089 of the Revised Code.